How do I sign up?

 If you have illegally used service, you must pay for the value of the illegally used service.

 Utilities must inform you of the Cold Weather Rule payment plan as well as other available payment plans.
 Remember, under the Cold Weather Rule, you always have the option of spreading your payment over a total of 12 months.

 Utilities must send written notice to customers 10 days before disconnection, plus attempt a phone call or personal contact the day before.

 Utilities must tell customers about agencies that have funds to help pay utility bills.

 Can you be disconnected during the Cold Weather Rule?

-A utility can't disconnect you when the temperature is forecasted to drop below 35 degrees or be in the mid to low 30s over the next 24 hours, except in certain circumstances.
+A utility can't disconnect you when the temperature is forecasted to drop below 35 degrees Fahrenheit within the following 48-hour period, except in certain circumstances.

 To prevent disconnection when it is 35 degrees or above, or to be reconnected regardless of temperature, you must make pay arrangements with your utility.